 After gluing the second end of the line in place, a puzzle-master might smooth the bottom of the base on a belt sander before burning in the maker's name.

 This puzzle, like the original Ring ‘n String puzzle of 2015 is relatively easy for those who know the trick to solve it.
 Puzzlers across generations and talents can be challenged with some unexpectedly successful self-solvers and some equally unexpectedly frustrated participants.

 The prize is two-fold.
 First, this is a fun game that people can share and challenge their wits.
 For the turner, this offers a pleasing gift (for many) with an infinite variety of opportunities for using up beautiful scraps of wood and creating an artistically pleasing piece of wood-turned art.

 The goal of this puzzle is to switch the single ring from its nesting place on one of the beads over to the other side nesting next to the other bead.
 It is possible to do it, and in some respects this is easier than the 2015 Ring ‘n String puzzle because it is a closed environment.

 As learned before with the earlier puzzle, even people who ask for the solution do not really want it, and if it is given too easily, they get mad.
 Hopefully reader/turners will decide to make this toy puzzle and then learn to solve it themselves (a genuine pleasure).

-For those who struggle with this challenge and who remain confounded, there are solution instructions available via email to me or by going online and watching an excellent (and fun) short video.
+For those who struggle with this challenge and who remain confounded, there are solution instructions available via

 The video is clearly the better solution and far more entertaining.